Skip to main content

 Seven chains, one bundle

+All seven chains ship in the one bundle and each registers itself with the engine on install.
+Coverage is deep where generic multi-chain tooling is thin: the long-tail asset and finality semantics are handled correctly per network.
 Each chain takes its RPC or indexer endpoint from configuration (bring your own node, with sensible public defaults), applies that network’s confirmation and finality rules, and feeds the same engine and the same receipt format.
 Every network is present out of the box, so there is no per-chain integration to add.

-Five of the seven chains have been validated end to end on live networks (Base, Algorand, VOI, Hedera, Stellar): a real on-chain settlement detected and turned into a signed receipt that verifies in the Command Center.
+Five of the seven chains have been validated end to end on live networks (Base, Algorand, VOI, Hedera, Stellar): a real on-chain settlement detected and turned into a receipt that verifies offline in the Command Center.
 Solana and Tempo are validated against their settlement logic and go live with a keyed RPC endpoint for those networks.

 One engine, one port